The Dorset Coast

 The Dorset coast is famous for its beauty.
-The Dorset Coast forms part of the ‘Jurassic Coast’ which extends from from Exmouth in East Devon to Old Harry Rocks in Purbeck.
+The Dorset Coast forms part of the ‘Jurassic Coast’, which extends from Exmouth in East Devon to Old Harry Rocks in Purbeck.
 The Jurassic Coast was awarded World Heritage Site status by UNESCO for being a place of ‘outstanding universal value’.
-Through its geology, cliffs, arches, stacks and stumps the coast represents 185 million years of the Earth’s history.
+Through its geology, cliffs, arches, stacks and stumps, the coast represents 185 million years of the Earth’s history.

-The Dorset Coast, located to the south of England on the English Channel, runs from Lymme Regis in the west, past Old Harry Rocks in Purbeck to Highcliffe in the east.
+The Dorset Coast, located in the south of England on the English Channel, runs from Lyme Regis in the west, past Old Harry Rocks in Purbeck to Highcliffe in the east.
 Excluding the shoreline of Poole Harbour, the Dorset coastline is 142 kilometres (88 mi) long.

 Along the east coast of the Isle of Purbeck, the alternating layers of hard (more resistant) and soft (less resistant) rock run at right angles to the sea, creating a bay and headland formation.
 This is typical of a discordant coastline.